SarahMcN25/pands-problem-sheet/README.md

 #### - The solution that was recommended from these two websites was to use the encoding switch: encoding="utf-8".
 This stands for 8 bit unicode.
 #### - Unicode is defined as a specification that aims to list every character used by human languages and give each character its own unique code <<https://docs.python.org/3/howto/unicode.html>>.
 #### - The following website explains that "utf-8" should be used for web content <<https://www.w3.org/International/questions/qa-choosing-encodings>>.
-#### - Based on this advise I added encoding="utf-8" when opeing the filename which decoded the text file allowing the program to run smoothly.
+#### - Based on this advise I added (encoding="utf-8") when opeing the filename which decoded the text file allowing the program to run smoothly.

 &nbsp;

-### **WEEKLYTASK08-PLOTTASK.PY**
+## **PLOTTASK.PY**
+#### - This is my description of the final task from week08.
+#### - This program displays a plot of the functions: f(x)=x, g(x)=x² and h(x)=x³, in range [0, 4], on one set of axes.
 #### - This was the most enjoyable task for me.
-We were told that plots can be a bit of a rabbit hole which I have learned to be true.
+We were told that plots can be a bit of a rabbit hole which I have learned to be very true.
 And I definitely had a lot of fun exploring!
+#### - The first step was importing both numpy and matplotlib for using arrays and plotting <<https://www.w3schools.com/python/numpy/numpy_intro.asp>> <<https://www.w3schools.com/python/matplotlib_pyplot.asp>>.
-#### - I started off having a bit of trouble trying to figure out how I was going to plot three functions on one axis.
-I got inspiration from this website which brought my thought process back to basics <<https://www.kite.com/python/answers/how-to-make-multiple-plots-on-the-same-figure-in-matplotlib-in-python>>
+#### - Next I started having a bit of trouble trying to figure out how I was going to plot three functions on one axis.
+I got inspiration from this website which brought my thought process back to basics <<https://www.kite.com/python/answers/how-to-make-multiple-plots-on-the-same-figure-in-matplotlib-in-python>>.
-#### - You need to plot an x-axis with a y-axis.
-So I decided to put the range on the x-axis.
+#### - I needed to plot an x-axis with a y-axis.
+So I put the range on the x-axis.
 Then I broke down the three functions to the ypoints1, 2 and 3.
-The x-axis stayed the same for all three functions but the y-axis changed.
+The x-axis(range) stays the same for all three functions but the y-axis differs.
 This is how I developed this plot.
-#### - W3schools has good tutorials on how to plot a line diagram which I also found quite useful <<https://www.w3schools.com/python/matplotlib_plotting.asp>>
+#### - W3schools has good tutorials on how to plot a line diagram which I found quite useful <<https://www.w3schools.com/python/matplotlib_plotting.asp>>.
-#### - Next I looked at line colors.
-I found this website which contains a list of named colors supported in matplotlib <<https://matplotlib.org/stable/gallery/color/named_colors.html>>
+#### - After that I looked at line colors.
+I found this website which contains a list of named colors supported in matplotlib <<https://matplotlib.org/stable/gallery/color/named_colors.html>>.
+Plently of choice here.
 #### - This was quite useful when it came to color coordination and design.
 I played around with different colors until I found a sequence that I was happy with.
 #### - As I discovered from this website base colors can be called using the first letter of the color.
-However, there are also colors from tableau palette and css colors which can be called by using the full name of the color.
+However, there are also colors from the tableau palette and css colors which can be called by using the full name of the color.
-#### - After this I started investigating different linesytles.
+#### - Subsequently, I started investigating different linesytles.
 I decied as there were three functions, they should have three different linestyles.
 For this I looked at the w3schools website.
 Here I learned about the five linestyles available in matplotlib.
-This webpage also gave interactive examples on how you can change colors <<https://www.w3schools.com/python/matplotlib_line.asp>>
+This webpage also gives interactive examples on how you can change line colors <<https://www.w3schools.com/python/matplotlib_line.asp>>.
-#### - It also describles how you can adjust the thickness of a line diagram using the keyword linewidth or lw <<https://www.w3schools.com/python/matplotlib_line.asp>>
+#### - It also describles how you can adjust the thickness of a line diagram using the keyword linewidth or lw <<https://www.w3schools.com/python/matplotlib_line.asp>>.
-#### - After even more research I began putting a title on the plot and labelling the axis' <<https://www.tutorialexample.com/understand-matplotlib-fontdict-a-beginner-guide-matplotlib-tutorial/>>
+#### - After even more research I began putting a title on the plot and labelling the axis' which I discovered how to do here: <<https://www.tutorialexample.com/understand-matplotlib-fontdict-a-beginner-guide-matplotlib-tutorial/>>.
-#### - Then I played around with colors, font style, font size and weight for the title and labels. <<https://www.tutorialexample.com/understand-matplotlib-fontdict-a-beginner-guide-matplotlib-tutorial/>> this website has a quite a useful table of fontdict keys and values that are used in python.
-These keys include family(for font style), color, weight, size and stlye (normal/italic/oblique).
+#### - Then I played around with colors, font style, font size and weight for the title and labels.
+This website has a quite a useful table of fontdict keys and values that are used in python.
+These keys include family(for font style), color, weight, size and stlye (normal/italic/oblique) <<https://www.tutorialexample.com/understand-matplotlib-fontdict-a-beginner-guide-matplotlib-tutorial/>>.
 #### - Following this I decided to put a legend on the plot.
 After a bit mroe exploration I found this website which give a substantial amount of detail regarding the parameters around legends <<https://matplotlib.org/stable/api/_as_gen/matplotlib.pyplot.legend.html>>.
 It was here I discovered how to position a legend and adjust the font size, color and other parameters.
+#### - All of this is completed using the format plt.plot(x, y), plt.xlabel, plt.legend, plt.title and so on.
+This can be found on w3schools: <<https://www.w3schools.com/python/matplotlib_plotting.asp>>
-#### - I have commeted out a bit of code at the end of this program which would save the plot to a file <<https://www.geeksforgeeks.org/how-to-save-a-plot-to-a-file-using-matplotlib/>>
+#### - Finally the program shows the plot I have created.
+There is a line of code at the end of this program which would save the plot to a png file but you can either show a plot or save it but you cannot do both so I have commented it out of my code for the purpose of this task  <<https://www.geeksforgeeks.org/how-to-save-a-plot-to-a-file-using-matplotlib/>>.
-#### NEED TO WRITE SOMEHTING ON IMPORTING NUMPY AND MATPLOTLIB HERE

-### NEED SOMETHING FROM REAL PYTHON TOO